KonstantinDavidov/BankKataEx/README.md

 The current project uses .NET Core 3.1 version.

 ## Usage
 To use a web service, set **BankKata** as startup project.
-That you can just run the application.
+Then you can just run the application.
 By default, the application starts on https://localhost:5001 + http://localhost:5000

 If you use Postman (https://www.postman.com/), you can find Portaman collection for testing the service [here](./BankKata.postman_collection.json)